 I can use her for an easy hookup when I want.
 She puts up with my behavior, helps me out, and I can do whatever I want in the meantime.
 She can’t have that much self-respect if she keeps putting up with what I’m doing.
 There is nothing to chase because she’s always there.
 I’m bored.
 Who else is around?”

 This is what you need to remember.
 I have bounced this off of many men (and personally, learned the hard way)…

 What if Liam Neeson did that in the movie Taken?
 What If he allowed himself to get strung along by the kidnappers who had his daughter and stayed in this fearful limbo where he avoided everything?
-Those movies did so well because Neeson’s character takes life by the balls, is dynamic, and takes action.
+Those movies did so well because Neeson’s character is dynamic; he takes action.

 “But I don’t know if I’m really getting strung along, Natasha.
 It’s complicated.”